jchristopherson/linalg/README.md

   0.0000
 ```

-## Example 2
+## Overdetermined System Example
-This example solves an overdefined system of 3 equations of 2 uknowns.
+This example solves an overdetermined system of 3 equations of 2 uknowns.

 ```fortran
 program example